ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 from order in docs.Orders
 select new
 {
-    // handling the field as string will allow Corax to index it Location = order.ShipTo.Location.ToString()
+    // Handling the field as a string will allow Corax to index it Location = order.ShipTo.Location.ToString()
 }
 {CODE-TAB-BLOCK/}